 The train from Brussels to Munich takes about 7 hours covering 601 km, including a transfer in Frankfurt.

-Train travel in Germany is so convenient because you don’t need to make a reservation in advance.
+With a Eurail Pass train travel in Germany is so convenient because you don’t need to make a reservation in advance.

 Of course, this can create some difficulties but we’ll share some tips – and German words – to make sure you have a convenient, comfortably train trip from Brussels to Munich.